 Where did Horace Kephart’s inspiration come from?

 Much of Kephart’s inspiration came from the people of Hazel Creek and the herdsmen who watched their flocks among the Highland Balds of the Western Smokies.
-Kephart devotes several chapters to the moonshine trade and things like bear hunts and feuds.
+Kephart devotes several chapters to the moonshine trade, bear hunts and feuds.

 He was criticized for focusing too much on the more sensational aspects of mountain life.
 Basically, it was the early 1900s version of clickbait.